Inspro-io/diligent-cedar-46432/src/pages/privacy-policy.md

 **We use the information we collect or receive:**

-*   ○Fulfill and manage your orders.
+*   Fulfill and manage your orders.
 We may use your information to fulfill and manage your orders, payments, returns, and exchanges made through the Services.

-*   ○Administer prize draws and competitions.
+*   Administer prize draws and competitions.
 We may use your information to administer prize draws and competitions when you elect to participate in our competitions.

-*   ○To deliver and facilitate delivery of services to the user.
+*   To deliver and facilitate delivery of services to the user.
 We may use your information to provide you with the requested service.

-*   ○To respond to user inquiries/offer support to users.
+*   To respond to user inquiries/offer support to users.
 We may use your information to respond to your inquiries and solve any potential issues you might have with the use of our Services.

-*   ○To send you marketing and promotional communications.
+*   To send you marketing and promotional communications.
 We and/or our third-party marketing partners may use the personal information you send to us for our marketing purposes, if this is in accordance with your marketing preferences.
 For example, when expressing an interest in obtaining information about us or our Services, subscribing to marketing or otherwise contacting us, we will collect personal information from you.
 You can opt-out of our marketing emails at any time (see the "WHAT ARE YOUR PRIVACY RIGHTS?" below).

-*   ○Deliver targeted advertising to you.
+*   Deliver targeted advertising to you.
 We may use your information to develop and display personalized content and advertising (and work with third parties who do so) tailored to your interests and/or location and to measure its effectiveness.

-*   ○For other business purposes.
+*   For other business purposes.
 We may use your information for other business purposes, such as data analysis, identifying usage trends, determining the effectiveness of our promotional campaigns and to evaluate and improve our Services, products, marketing and your experience.
 We may use and store this information in aggregated and anonymized form so that it is not associated with individual end users and does not include personal information.
 We will not use identifiable personal information without your consent.

 ## 3. WILL YOUR INFORMATION BE SHARED WITH ANYONE?